mattmassicotte/Multipass/README.md

 ## Contributing and Collaboration

 I would love to hear from you!
 Issues or pull requests work great.
-Both a [Matrix space][matrix] and [Discord][discord] are available for live help, but I have a strong bias towards answering in the form of documentation.
+Both a [Matrix space][matrix] and [Discord][discord] are also available.
 You can also find me [here](https://www.massicotte.org/about).

+It is always a good idea to discuss before taking on a significant task.
+That said, I have a strong bias towards enthusiasm.
+If you are excited about doing something, I'll do my best to get out of your way.

 I prefer collaboration, and would love to find ways to work together if you have a similar project.